mahi-pas/AI-Movement-Agents/README.md

 # AI Movement Agents
  Open Source AI Agents in Unity using C#

+## Status
+Still in developement.
+Features exist but are not compartmentalized like a true library.
+More features and structural improvement are on the way.

  ### Movement Modes:
  - Predictive Pursue (Predicts location of target in the future by taking its current velocity)
  - Evade